triplewhopper/r5rs/readme.md

 If there are file arguments, then execute them sequentially, and exit.

-If there are no argument, launch the REPL.
+If there is no argument, launch the REPL.

 ## DESCRIPTION